 Juliana has a contented life working as a home health nurse and living at the ranch owned by Lance’s parents.
 That is until Lance and the two children arrive.
 Dawn to Lance, she tries to protect her heart as he is still married.

 More About AJ Hawke

-Visit my blog where I will share the day-to-day lives of people of the West in the 1800s.
+Sign up for my author newsletter where I will share the day-to-day lives of people of the West in the 1800s.
 Although I also tell stories of the contemporary lives of the people of the West, most of my novels are placed in the 1800s.
 I love that time of our history, especially the romanticized view of it.
 It was a land of larger than life men and the women who stood by them, who braved harsh elements and hard work.
 I write so you, too, may be a part of that time and place, of the great American West.

 Born in Spur, Texas into a multi-generational Texas family, I have lived and traveled throughout the American West as well as other parts of the world and now make my home in the Dallas area.
 Some of what I enjoy doing is reading, writing, and visiting with friends, and family.
 More than anything else in my life, I take great joy and comfort in my Christian life.